conda/conda-lock/docs/pip.md

 If in this case `some_pip_only_library` depends on `requests` that dependency will be met by conda and the version will be constrained to what the conda solver determines.

+Please note that explicit lock files do not support installing `pip` dependencies.
+The unified lockfile format does (i.e. the `--kind=explicit` flag cannot be used with `conda-lock --file=environment.yml`)

 ## Usage with pyproject.toml

 If a dependency refers directly to a URL rather than a package name and version,